 - Plastic food storage containers, plastic zipper bags, or reusable storage bags work well for everyday food storage too.

 - Jelly jars are the perfect size for some of my smaller baking supplies.
 I use them on a lazy Susan for my oatmeal mix breakfast station.
 The oats, dry milk and apples are all from the Latter-day Saint Home Storage Center.
-Visit this article to see the recipe that I use for my oatmeal station.
+Visit this article to see the recipe that I use for my oatmeal.

 - Labels help organize your food.
 I love my Brother P-touch, PTD210 label maker!

-- My long-term foods come in cans from the Latter-day Saint Home Storage Center, but you can store items in buckets or Mylar bags.
+- My long-term foods come in cans from the Latter-day Saint Home Storage Center, but you can store some foods in buckets or Mylar bags.
 If you need help canning your own long-term foods, go to Utah State University Extension for their food storage booklet.
 It’s a great food storage resource!

 It’s nice to keep your food organized in safe food storage containers.
 Good luck finding them!